jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 # MP3-ID3v2-Frames-Remixing

 Creators of new content ideas, involving the ID3v2 tag of MP3 files, need to create content prototypes.
-The Python scripts of this project may support the content creation.
+The Python scripts of this project may support this experimental content creation.
 There is a Python script, that exports parts such as the frames of a ID3v2 tag into separate files.
 Every frame of the ID3V2 tag will be stored in a single file.
 These files can be edited.
 Some of the frame files can be deleted.
 Or a newly created frame file can be added.
 There is another Python script, that reassembles these files into a new version of the MP3 file.

 # id3v2TagExtractor.py